-The Kansas Department of Health and Environment (KDHE) is embarking on a domestic water well project, in partnership with the Kansas Water Office (KWO), Kansas Department of Agriculture (KDA), and Kansas Geologic Survey (KGS).
-This project is a continuation of a groundwater study implemented by KGS in 2009, and is focused on analyzing the impacts of naturally-occurring minerals on water used for human consumption from private water wells in the southwest Kansas region.
-The project invites homeowners within the study area to provide voluntary water well samples, using simple equipment provided by KDHE.
+The Kansas Department of Health and Environment (KDHE) conducted a domestic water well project, in partnership with the Kansas Water Office (KWO), Kansas Department of Agriculture (KDA), and Kansas Geologic Survey (KGS).
+This project was a continuation of a groundwater study implemented by KGS in 2009, and focused on analyzing the impacts of naturally-occurring minerals on water used for human consumption from private water wells in the southwest Kansas region.
+Homeowners within the study area provided voluntary water well samples, using sample equipment provided by KDHE.

-The study area includes parts of Hamilton, Kearny, Finney, Gray and Ford counties.
-The samples will be analyzed for select parameters related to the study, and the KGS will evaluate the results as part of the longer-term study.
-Wells not used for human drinking water are not part of this project (e.g. lawn and garden, irrigation, livestock, windmill, etc.).
+The study area included parts of Hamilton, Kearny, Finney, Gray and Ford counties.
+The samples were analyzed for select parameters related to the study, and the KGS evaluated the results as part of the longer-term study.
+Wells not used for human drinking water were not part of this project (e.g. lawn and garden, irrigation, livestock, windmill, etc.).